Early Years Free Entitlement (EYFE)

 How do I Claim the Free Hours?

-At the start of each funding period your early years provider will give you a simple form to complete called a ‘parents/carers certificate.
+When your child becomes eligible for the EYFE hours we will give you a simple form to complete called a ‘parents/carers EYFE declaration form.

-- You will be asked to confirm the number of hours you are claiming from that early years provider and state how many hours (if any) you are claiming from another early years provider.
+You will be asked to confirm the number of hours you are claiming at our nursery and state how many hours (if any) you are claiming from another early years provider.